Weak reflection principle for L\'evy processes: Examples and implementation

 and the associated $\hat{h}^2$ is given by

-Notice that, strictly speaking, Theorem \ref{th:main} yields (\ref{eq.BM.Gamma.jointlaw}) only for $x=0$.
-To show that (\ref{eq.BM.Gamma.jointlaw}) holds for all $x\geq0$, we use $g^2_r$ in place of $g^2$ and repeat (\ref{eq.uop.sh.formalpf}), to estimate the absolute value of the difference between the left and the right hand sides of (\ref{eq.BM.Gamma.jointlaw}) by
+Notice that, strictly speaking, Theorem~\ref{thmain} yields (\ref {eqBMGammajointlaw}) only for $x=0$.
+To show that (\ref{eqBMGammajointlaw}) holds for all $x\geq0$, we use $g^2_r$ in place of $g^2$ and repeat (\ref{equopshformalpf}), to estimate the absolute value of the difference between the left and the right-hand sides of (\ref{eqBMGammajointlaw}) by

-Then, we make use of (\ref{eq.main.rate.gr.weak.pt}), to pass to the limit as $r\rightarrow\infty$ and obtain (\ref{eq.BM.Gamma.jointlaw}).
-Figure \ref{fig:2} shows the convergence rate of the numerical approximation of the right hand side of (\ref{eq.BM.Gamma.jointlaw.2}).
-As before, we used the MatLab function \texttt{quad2d} to evaluate the integral in (\ref{eq.BM.Gamma.jointlaw.2}) numerically, with the parameters' values specified in Figure \ref{fig:2}.
+Then we make use of (\ref{eqmainrategrweakpt}), to pass to the limit as $r\rightarrow\infty$ and obtain (\ref{eqBMGammajointlaw}).
+Figure~\ref{fig2} shows the convergence rate of the numerical approximation of the right-hand side of (\ref {eqBMGammajointlaw2}).
+As before, we used the MatLab function \texttt{quad2d} to evaluate the integral in (\ref {eqBMGammajointlaw2}) numerically, with the parameters' values specified in Figure~\ref{fig2}.
 The CPU time required to compute $\langle g^2_{r,r},p_T(\cdot-x)\rangle$, with $r=60$, $x=0.1$ and $T=1$, is $1.69$ seconds.